KristaCalleja/four-cards/README.md

 ## Acknowledgments

 A member of the FEM slack community helped me figure out how to give separate colour borders to the divs.
 Thanks go to Emma-duru!
+Upon my first submission, Chamu from the Slack community helped me try out grid-areas to fix my grid.
+Worked like a charm!
+Thank you!